atom-ide-community/atom-ide-template-js/README.md

 # atom-ide-template-js

-This is a template for atom-ide-community packages using TypeScript.
+This is a template for atom-ide-community packages using JavaScript.
+It is recommended to use [the TypeScript template](https://github.com/atom-ide-community/atom-ide-template) instead.

 Use `Ctrl+Shift+F` and replace `atom-ide-template-js` with `atom-ide-packagename`.
 Then put your name in the licesne section and author section.